MicrosoftDocs/azure-docs/articles/lab-services/class-types.md

 For detailed information on how to set up this type of lab, see [Setup a lab for ArcMap\ArcGIS Desktop](class-type-arcgis.md).

 ## AutoDesk
 [AutoDesk](https://www.autodesk.com/) offers software solutions in architecture, engineering, construction, design, manufacturing, and more.
-These solutions are commonly used in engineering classes.
+These solutions are commonly used in engineering classes and in the [Project Lead the Way](class-type-pltw.md) curriculum.

-For detailed information on how to set up this type of lab, see [AutoDesk](class-type-autodesk).
+For detailed information on how to set up this type of lab, see [AutoDesk](class-type-autodesk.md).

 ## Big data analytics
 You can set up a GPU lab to teach a big data analytics class.
 With this type of class, students learn how to handle large volumes of data, and apply machine and statistical learning algorithms to derive data insights.
 A key objective for students is to learn to use data analytics tools, such as Apache Hadoop's open-source software package which provides tools for storing, managing, and processing big data.